Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 • Team Swap: Since the Blue Team had 2 more members, Michael was transferred to the Red Team in order to even out the number of contestants on each team.

-• Service: Two food critics attended the restaurant this service, sampling food from each team.
-Ramsay warns the chefs to treat every dish like a critic's.
-Jeff has trouble getting lobster spaghettis out, while Wendy delays the Blue Team because she thought the cold water would boil faster.
-Some of the Red Team's starters impress the critics, while Andrew's and Wendy's starters are a mess, one of them causing a customer to puke.
-Despite Andrew talking back, Ralph is able to get the Blue Team together as Jeff screws up more and more, finally causing him to take off his jacket in front of Chef Ramsay's face and walk out.
-After Jeff leaves, Michael leads the Red Team to catch up, while Wendy and Andrew slow down the momentum Ralph gained for the Blue Team, allowing the Red Team to serve more entrees.
-Ramsay is once again disappointed and shuts it down.
+• Service: Two food critics attended the restaurant this service, sampling food from each team, and Ramsay warned the chefs to treat every dish like a critic's.
+Jeff had trouble getting lobster spaghetti out and got into a fight with Sous Chef Maryann, while Wendy delayed the Blue Team because she kept filling her pan with cold water, thinking it would boil faster than hot water.
+Some of the Red Team's starters impressed the critics, while Andrew's and Wendy's starters were a mess, one of them causing a customer to throw up.
+Despite Andrew talking back, Ralph was able to get the Blue Team together.
+Meanwhile, Jeff continually made mistakes and talked back to Chef Ramsay, eventually calling him an "asshole" under his breath.
+Maryann heard this, however, and made him repeat in front of Chef Ramsay; Jeff did so out loud, and then he angrily threw off his chef's jacket and walked out of Hell's Kitchen for good, saying he'd had enough.
+After Jeff's departure, Michael led the Red Team to catch up, while Wendy and Andrew slowed down the momentum Ralph gained for the Blue Team, allowing the Red Team to serve more entrees.
+Ramsay was once again disappointed, and shut down what he described as the worst service of his career.

 • Losing Team: Once again saying there is no winner, Ramsay relied on the critic's comments to determine a loser.
 They like the Red Team's food better, and combined with their ability to catch up after losing Jeff, declared the Blue Team the loser, with their leader Ralph the best of the worst.